ufosky-cpp/CMakeCooking/README.md

 In this way, the choice of how to **satisfy** the dependencies is flexible.

-Instead of running `cmake` to configure the project, run `configure.sh`.
+Instead of running `cmake` to configure the project, run `cooking.sh`.
 This will:

  - Generate `cmake/Cooking.cmake` in the source directory.
 This file should **not** be tracked in version control
  - Create the build directory